 If you maintain more than one contact group, click the box for Selected Groups and choose a specific group.
 Otherwise, keep the selection set to All Contacts.
 Click the Apply or Sync button at the bottom to synchronize your contacts (Figure C).

 iCloud for Windows synchronization

+A third option is to use iCloud for Windows.
 On your iPhone, go to Settings and tap your name at the top of the screen.
 At your Apple ID screen, tap the entry for iCloud.
 At the iCloud screen, turn on the switch for Contacts (Figure D).

-To get the iCloud universal app from Microsoft, browse to its page at the Microsoft Store and click the Get button to download and install the program.
+Next, you’ll need to get iCloud for Windows, which is available as a universal app from Microsoft.
+Browse to its page at the Microsoft Store and click the Get and then Install button to download and install the program.
 After installation, click the Start button and click the iCloud shortcut in the Apps list.

 In the past, the iCloud for Windows app allowed you to pick which items you wanted to sync with iCloud.
-So you could opt to sync your contacts but not your calendar or mail.
-For some reason, that option is no longer available with iCloud for Windows.
-If you go this route, the app now automatically syncs your mail, contacts and calendar events.
+You could opt to sync your contacts but not your calendar or vice versa.
+That capability is no longer available with iCloud for Windows.
+If you go this route, the app now automatically syncs your contacts and calendar events.